 My favorite dishes

-2. Have you ever eaten at one of these spots?
+Have you eaten at any of these spots?
 If yes, which place?